ls1intum/Artemis/docs/dev/setup/kubernetes.rst

    docker push <DockerId>/artemis

-Configure Artemis profiles
+Configure Spring profiles
 --------------------------
-ConfigMaps are used to store configuration data in key-value pairs, If you want you can configure the profiles for running Artemis in the ``src/main/kubernetes/artemis-k8s/artemis-configmap.yml`` file by changing ``SPRING_PROFILES_ACTIVE``.
+ConfigMaps are used to store configuration data in key-value pairs.

+You can change the current Spring profiles used for running Artemis in the ``src/main/kubernetes/artemis-k8s/artemis-configmap.yml`` file by changing ``SPRING_PROFILES_ACTIVE``.
 The current ones are set to use Bitbucket, Jira and Bamboo.
 If you want to use Jenkins and Gitlab please replace ``bamboo,bitbucket,jira`` with ``jenkins,gitlab``.
 You can also change ``prod`` to ``dev`` if you want to run in development profile.